-Weather stations were installed to continuously monitor weather data and relay that data to a central computer.
-Temperature, humidity, wind directions and speed, solar radiation, rain, wet bulb temperature and dew point readings are permanently recorded.
-We are our own weathermen!
-This data helps control canopy size and keeps berry size small for better quality fruit.
+Weather stations are installed to monitor temperature, humidity, wind directions and speed, solar radiation, rain, wet bulb temperature and dew point.
+This data helps control canopy size and keeps berry size small which yields a better quality fruit.

 Managing the vine canopy during the growing season is crucial to the development of quality fruit.
 Meticulous attention to detail will lead to balanced vines, clean fruit, small clusters, smaller berries, exposed fruit, good cluster separation and berry color uniformity.